nico-forks/pandemicprep-govspend/README.md

+** For this project the main branch will be gov.

 # Pandemic Prep
 Pandemic Prep is an e-commerce web application with the purpose of supplying products needed for emergency and/or "apocalyptic" situations